About the Digital Crosswords on my new website

-So, to give us the edge against the impending robot brigade now afflicting planet Earth, I revert – with my new digital crossword games of which my 100th for both The Times and Sunday Times crosswords and 100th for their concise counterparts now appear here entirely FREE for your delectation, together with 100 Jumbos – to my latest touch friendly model, which in Help Format conveniently cheats by printing a solution in black if you get it right clue by clue, against the No Help format which waits until you have completed the entire challenge before revealing your success or otherwise, and we’ve even built in an ability for you to return your letter to stack, which will automatically augment its count again or if you prefer you can move it elsewhere on the grid, to save you time, that great commodity in crosswords which we buffs conveniently describe as the enemy!
-Added to all this, witness our new system of enabling you to witness and sample works in progress with our new Crossword App, featuring our new revolutionary Times2 crossword games (some 1000 curently in the pipeline) to titilate your addiction further, courtesy of the pen of former Crossword Editor of The Times, Richard Browne, together with selected items from the Crossword Archive and our brand new Times Crossword Album tracing the very first 100 Times crosswords published.
-Your pleasure is ours as well!
+So, to give us the edge against the impending robot brigade now afflicting planet Earth, I revert – with my new digital crossword games from both The Times and Sunday Times crosswords with FREE samples of both for your delectation, including Jumbos – to my latest touch friendly model, and we’ve even built in an ability for you to return your letter to stack, which will automatically augment its count again or if you prefer you can move it elsewhere on the grid, to save you time.
+Included in our new variable $US 2 Annual subscription are our new revolutionary Times 1000 Concise crossword games, courtesy of the pen of former Crossword Editor of The Times, Richard Browne, together with selected items from the Crossword Archive and our Times and Sunday Times Crossword Albums tracing the earliest crosswords published.
+Your continuing pleasure is our quest!
 Sic itur ad astra!

 I’d like to dedicate this work to Professor Hawking, Albert Einstein, and Srinivasa Ramanujan, as well as to my late father, Edmund Akenhead, who was Crossword Editor of The Times for many years, and inventor of The Times Jumbo crossword.